Nike boss Phil Knight donates $500,000 to Oregon GOP candidate

 Knight has donated to Buehler in the past, ironically in a 2012 race against Brown for secretary of state, which Buehler lost.

 The 79-year-old billionaire, who began his career selling shoes out of the trunk of his green Plymouth Valiant before Nike became a global sneaker and sports apparel brand, is known for making contributions to candidates of both major parties.
+(Knight ranked No. 18 on the Forbes 400 list of richest Americans in 2016, with an estimated net worth of $25.5 billion.)

 In Oregon's 2010 gubernatorial race, Knight contributed $400,000 to Republican candidate Chris Dudley, followed by a $250,000 donation to former Democratic Gov. John Kitzhaber.
 He also made a slew of donations to Republicans in legislative races, the Oregonian reported.